Buffer Fragmentation, Retained Views, and External Memory

 Shared Memory Hazard

-The optimization above has a serious ownership problem.
+The optimized version has a serious ownership problem.
 The Buffer returned by subarray() shares the same underlying memory as reusableBuffer.

-If sendToNextService is asynchronous, which is typical for network operations, queuing systems, and pipelines, the next packet can overwrite the reusable buffer while the previous consumer is still reading it.
+If sendToNextService is asynchronous, which is typical for network operations, queuing systems, and pipelines, the next packet can overwrite the reusable Buffer while the previous consumer is still reading it.
 The result is silent data corruption.
-A single reusable buffer is only safe when the consumer finishes synchronously before the function returns, or when the code coordinates buffer lifetimes explicitly.

 Explicit Pooling